garrett361/transformers_notes/main.typ

   $2 M times frac(R - 1, R)$, due to -ing the initial $M$-sized data,
   and then -ing the $M \/ R$-sized reductions.
 E.g., for all ranks get .

-- : One worker gives shards of a tensor to all workers.
+- `Scatter`: One worker gives shards of a tensor to all workers.
 If the worker is scattering tensor $T_x$ over the given index, a effectively shards this as $T_x arrow.r T_((macron(r) y))$, each worker getting a
   $macron(r)$-shard.
 If is the chief's data, rank receives .

-- : All workers receive shards of all others worker's tensors.
+- `AllToAll`: All workers receive shards of all others worker's tensors.
 If every worker has a tensor $T_(macron(r) y)$, for one value of $macron(r)$, which we imagine came from a sharding a tensor
   $T_x = T_((macron(r) y))$, then an over the $y$ index produces